mateuszs7/framedroid/README.md

 [ ![Download](https://api.bintray.com/packages/mateuszs7/maven/framedroid/images/download.svg) ](https://bintray.com/mateuszs7/maven/framedroid/_latestVersion)

 # FrameDroid
-> FrameDroid is light framework for android applications.
+> FrameDroid is a light framework for android applications.
 It's provide short methods, resources and class for most android problems.
 Each method can be call from any place in your app.
 - Memory database
 - API helper
 - printers, toasts, resources, ranges